Japan briefs Iran on plan to send forces to Middle East

 A European operation to ensure safe shipping in the Gulf will get underway next month when a French warship starts patrolling there.
 The French government has pushed for a European security alternative after ruling out taking part in the U.S.-led mission.

+Following his meeting with Abe, Rouhani tweeted; “I welcome any effort that could boost economic exchanges, especially in the energy sector, and increase oil exports.”

+The Japanese official who gave a briefing to reporters said crude oil purchases were not discussed at the summit meeting.
+Japan was a leading buyer of Iranian oil for decades before the U.S.-led sanctions.

-Reporting by Kiyoshi Takenaka; Editing by William Maclean and Angus MacSwan
+Additional reporting by Parisa Hafezi; Editing by William Maclean and Angus MacSwan